RobertOstermann/vscode-phpunit-extended/README.md

 ## Combined Settings

 - `args` sets the arguments that are used by both the command line and the test explorer.
+- `configurationPath` determines the path to the phpunit.xml configuration file.
 - `execPath` determines the phpunit path.
 - `envVars` allows this extension to hook into the debugger ([github.com/felixfbecker/vscode-php-debug](https://github.com/felixfbecker/vscode-php-debug)) as show in the setup section.
 - `workingDirectory` allows you to set the working directory of the process that runs the phpunit command.